You are here:

 The OWRI encourages reporting of all watershed restoration projects, not just those funded by OWEB.
 To be included in the inventory, projects must be:

-See the Oregon Aquatic Habitat Restoration and Enhancement Guide under Guidance Documents for descriptions of restoration treatments.
+See the Oregon Aquatic Habitat Restoration and Enhancement Guide in the Resources section of this page for descriptions of restoration treatments.

 The OWRI uses a broad definition of “project” to ensure that all restoration efforts are included in the inventory.
 A restoration project is characterized by a spatially discreet planning area (i.e., a single stream reach, several reaches along a stream and adjacent riparian zones, an entire subbasin, etc.) whose planning effort is generally distinct from other planning efforts.
 Several projects may also be nested within a larger planning effort.
 A project must have intended instream habitat, fish passage, or water quality benefits, and must be an effort above and beyond maintenance or management procedures in cases such as road and culvert improvements, or erosion control.